-How to use the power of the 70:20:10 model to prioritise your digital marketing
+How to use the power of the 70:20:10 rule as a marketing model to prioritize your digital marketing strategy

 The 70:20:10 rule in Digital media investment

 It can be tempting to stick to the tried-and-tested marketing methods that have worked so well in the past.
 For example, if AdWords drives sales at an acceptable CPA, then there will be a tendency to focus here.
 However, lack of agility, or 'putting all your eggs in one basket' has proved to be the downfall of many an established company, who have been unable to adapt to a rapidly-changing consumer or marketing technology landscape.